INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <h2>Design Process</h2>

-<h3>Privacy & Tech  Awareness Score Across the Globe</h3>
-<p>When we read the problem statement by Mozilla, and looked at the survey with the results, we started asking ourselves what questions interest us about the problem and the results.
+<p>When we read the problem statement by Mozilla and looked at the survey with the results, we started asking ourselves what questions interest us about the problem and the results.
 What are trends that we want to uncover, find out, and share with everyone.
 We wanted to find correlations between different traits across countries.
 We wanted to find out how tech savvy or tech aware respondents are and how this positively/negatively correlate with how important privacy is deemed and whom they trust.
 Does a person trust less and views privacy more important the more knowledge he/she is about technology?
 Are there outliers to the general trend we will uncover?</p>

+<h3>Privacy & Tech  Awareness Score Across the Globe</h3>

-<p>Our geographical visualization resulted from the question: does privacy priorities and tech awareness correlate and vary across different countries?</p>
+<p>This visualization resulted from the following question: Does privacy priorities and tech awareness correlate and vary across different countries?</p>

 <p>As a result, it was evident a geographical visualization would be constructed.
 As all of us are comfortable with programming, and Python was a common programming language we were familiar with, we opted to create our visualizations with various Python packages. </p>